tadorfer/Random-Presenter/README.md

   <img src="/Output/Members.png" height="700" width="650">
  </p>

-After pressing start, the countdown will start from 5 and will then reveal the randomly chosen person for the desired task.
+After pressing start, the countdown starts from 5 and will then reveal the randomly chosen person for the desired task.

 <p align="center">
   <img src="/Output/Presenter.png" height="700" width="650">